brianjking/I-Would-Like-A-Raise-Email-Template/README.md

 [State research about how other companies are paying more for people that are just like you.
 If you want to move up to a more senior position, then make your case.]

-[Finish an invitation to continue the discussion in person.]
+[Finish with an invitation to continue the discussion in person.]

 ## Example